websanco/liferay-learn/docs/commerce/latest/en/developer-guide/order-management/implementing-a-custom-order-rule.md

     :lines: 18-26
 ```

-You must provide a distinct key for the Order Rule so that Liferay Commerce can distinguish it from others in the Order Rule registry.
+You must provide a distinct key for the Order Rule so Liferay Commerce can distinguish it from others in the Order Rule registry.
 Specifying a key that is already in use overrides the existing associated type.
 The order determines its sort order in the drop-down.
 In this case, the order is 1, and it appears as the second item in the drop-down.

 ### Review the `COREntryType` interface